Debangshu132/Computer-Vision/README.md

 # Computer-Vision
-This repository contains projects in computer vision.Just download the scripts and have dun playing around
+This repository contains projects in computer vision.Just download the scripts and have fun playing around